Azure-Samples/serverless-chat-langchainjs/docs/tutorial/03-understanding-rag.md

 ## Next Steps

-The RAG architecture is a powerful tool for improving the accuracy and relevance of ChatGPT's responses.
-It makes ChatGPT a more effective solution for business scenarios and other contexts where access to specific information is essential.
+The RAG architecture is a powerful tool for improving the accuracy and relevance of Chat Application's responses.
+It makes Chat Application a more effective solution for business scenarios and other contexts where access to specific information is essential.

-Now that we have a clear understanding of the RAG architecture, we can begin developing the functions for integration with ChatGPT on the FrontEnd side.
-In the next section, we will start developing the `chat-post` function or the `chat` API for integration with ChatGPT.
+Now that we have a clear understanding of the RAG architecture, we can begin developing the functions for integration with Chat Application on the FrontEnd side.
+In the next section, we will start developing the `chat-post` function or the `chat` API for integration with Chat Application.

 **[⬅️ Back: Setting Up the Serverless Environment using Azure Functions](02-setting-up-azure-functions.md)** | **[Next: Developing the `chat` API ➡️ ](./04-preparing-understanding-language-models.md)**